jtakayama/makahiki/install/redhat_readme.txt

 RHEL 6 x64:
 % sudo ./install/install_altinstall.py --dependencies --os redhat --arch x64

-The script installs these packages and their dependencies, if not already installed:
+The script installs these packages and their dependencies, if they are not already installed:
 - git
 - gcc
 - Two versions of python-setuptools (a.k.a. easy_install):